More About Kozy Kampers RV Park

 - The washing of vehicles: in the park requires manager approval and a $10 fee, whether done by guests or approved contractor.

-- Not permitted are unlicensed motor vehicles, rollerblades and skateboards.
+- NOT PERMITTED: are unlicensed motor vehicles, rollerblades and skateboards.
 Drivers of battery powered vehicles must have personal liability insurance and a valid driver’s license.
+Portable generators are not permitted without permission from management

 - DIGGING: is strictly prohibited.
 Utilities are buried under ground in this resort.